MileHacker Logo

 • Context: This is the central square of Novi Sad, surrounded by important architectural landmarks.
 It functions as the city's social and cultural heart.

-• Landmarks: Prominent buildings include the Neo-Renaissance City Hall and the Neo-Gothic Name of Mary Church.
+• Landmarks: Prominent buildings encompass the Neo-Renaissance City Hall and the Neo-Gothic Name of Mary Church.

-• The Statue of Svetozar Miletić stands prominently in the square.
+• The The statue of Svetozar Miletić stands prominently in the square.

 • Insider Tip: Enjoy a coffee at one of the surrounding cafes and people-watch to experience the city's pulse.

-• Dunavska Street (Danube Street): One of the oldest and most picturesque streets, lined with historic buildings, shops, and cafes.
+• Dunavska Street (Danube Street): One of the oldest and most picturesque streets, bordered by historic buildings, shops, and cafes.
 It leads to Danube Park.

 • Dunavski Park (Danube Park): The oldest park in Novi Sad, a green oasis in the city center.
 Features walking paths, a tranquil pond, and a small church.